eryksiejka47/K-Spice-API-Yggdrasil/README.md

 If you have used K-Spice before without the API you probably have this step completed, however for first time users make sure that you store your project files in a proper way that K-spice easliy can read them.

-Create a folder with a name you like in your c-drive, in my screenshot below you can see i called it k-space to illustrate that you can choose whatever name you want.
+Create a folder on your **C: drive** with any name you like.
+In the screenshot below, you’ll see I named mine **k-space** — this is just to illustrate that you can choose whatever name suits you.

+Keep all your **K-Spice projects** organized inside this folder.

 ![cmd](images/path_projects.png)

-just remeber to specify in the k-spice sim explorer
+just remeber to specify in the k-spice sim explorer what folder you use to store ypur projects in:

 ![cmd](images/k_spice_start.png)